Pathology Lab Technicians

 |Key Skills||Detail-oriented and ability to multi-task; strong written and verbal communication and organizational skills; ability to work with spreadsheets and medical software; operate laboratory equipment and perform procedures such as tissue preparation and gross examinations|

 An associate's degree in laboratory science is generally required to be a pathology lab technician.
 Some states require licensure and voluntary certification is available.
 Additionally, some employers require previous lab experience.
 Individuals interested in this career should be detail-oriented and have the ability to multi-task.
 They should also have strong written and verbal communication skills as well as organizational abilities.
 Additionally, they should be able to work with spreadsheets and medical software, operate laboratory equipment and perform procedures such as tissue preparation and gross examinations.
-According to 2016 data from Payscale.com, medical and clinical lab technicians earned a median salary of $37,618.
+According to 2018 data from the U.S. Bureau of Labor Statistics, clinical laboratory technologists and technicians earned a median salary of $52,330.

 Become a Pathology Lab Technician